 The Health Promotion Agency will run a television, radio and newspaper campaign about the changes at a cost of $670,000, which is funded out of an alcohol industry levy.

 The Government also announced two years ago that an expert forum on alcohol advertising would be set up, and Ms Collins expects appointments to be made by the end of the year.

-Next story in National: 'Too early' to gauge effect of new mortgage rules
+Next story in New Zealand: 'Too early' to gauge effect of new mortgage rules